Azure/azure-functions-on-container-apps/Troubleshooting Guide.md

 This is to protect the function app resource from getting into an inconsistent state.

 >10) If you are facing issues with naming convention while using private docker registry.
-Please follow below guidance Provide --image with registry.hub.docker.com/<DOCKER ID>/<IMAGE NAME>
+Please follow below guidance Provide --image with registry.hub.docker.com/<DOCKER ID>/<IMAGE NAME> .
+For more details refer to this [github discussion](https://github.com/Azure/azure-functions-on-container-apps/issues/66)

 az functionapp config container set `
   --name <FUNCTION APP NAME> `